 At the end of October I came back to the Canary Islands with a one-way ticket.
 I spent 5 days in Gran Canaria (the Throat chakra, communication island) at the Surf Film Festival to introduce the "7 islands 7 chakras" book then I headed to Fuerteventura.
 I can't explain why I felt I needed to come back to FUE but I really wanted to.
 I initially thought to hire a car and drive around the island, explore the south part as I only stayed in the north last year.

-I contacted 8 people on couchsurfing.com and 2 of them replied.
+I contacted 8 people on couchsurfing.com and only 2 of them replied.
 One of them, Theo, lived in the south, and the other person, Ana, lived in the north.
 This is perfect!
 That is what I wanted.
 One accommodation in the south and another accommodation in the north of the island.
 I also prepared to sleep in the car for a few days as my travel plan shaped on the go and because I needed to adapt to my hosts available dates.
 I was super excited to spend some nights in the car!
-This idea has been tickling me for a long time and it finally happened.
-After one week I left the south and drove up north to meet Sara, my airbnb host from last year, who in the meantime told me that she was going to leave the island to start her epic travel journey in South America with her boyfriend.
+This idea had been tickling me for a long time and it finally happened.
+I was in the south at Theo's for 1 week and then I drove up north to meet Sara, my airbnb host from last year, who in the meantime told me that she was going to leave the island to start her epic travel journey in South America with her boyfriend.
 I suddenly understood why I felt I needed to come back to the island: to say good bye to her.
-Not forever but it was the best time to catch up and re-connect again after a long time not seeing each other.
+Not forever but it was the best time to catch up and re-connect again after a long time of not seeing each other.

 Sleeping in the car.

 I wanted to experience who I am alone on the road.
 Literally.
-With no comfortable "home settings" that comes with hot water, electric sockets, bed and cooking facilities.
-I utterly enjoyed the freedom to be in a "mobile home" with only few possessions and no direct destination.
-The weather was quite pleasant on the island despite the occasional rain and the strong wind so I could wash myself outside the car under the starry sky which just made me smile.
-I got full naked in front of the dim light that came from inside the car, the radio was on ("Video killed the radio star" The Buggles) and I poured the water on me from the plastic bottle with one hand while the other hand run the soap quickly on my body parts.
-And I actually snuggled inside the car quite comfortably with hanging my poncho, towel and scarves around the windows to create a safe "hiding" place for the night.
-I loved the mood my colourful scarves reflected by the touch of the small mirror light and the music kept coming from the radio...until I decided it was time to fall asleep.
+With no comfortable "home settings" that comes with hot water, electric sockets, bed and cooking facilities etc. I utterly enjoyed the freedom to be in a "mobile home" with only few possessions and no direct destination.
+The weather was quite pleasant on the island despite the occasional rain and the strong wind, so I could wash myself outside the car under the starry sky which just made me smile.
+I stripped in front of the dim light that came from inside the car, the radio was on ("Video killed the radio star" The Buggles) and I poured the water on me from the plastic bottle with one hand while the other hand run the soap quickly on my body parts.
+Then I snuggled inside the car quite comfortably with hanging my poncho, towel and scarves around the windows to create a safe "hiding" place for the night.
+I loved the mood my colourful scarves reflected by the touch of the small mirror light and the music kept coming from the radio...until I decided it was time to sleep.
 I switched off the light and the radio, and locked the doors of the car.
 It was very relaxing and warm inside.
 I felt 100% safe.
 The nights and the mornings were peaceful, meditative and inspiring by the coast.
 The island is perfect for camping and you can do it freely as most parts are deserted.
 Many people feel lost, confused or nervous being alone because they are held together by voices that tell them who they should be and the things they believe helps them be these things.
 I am the opposite.
 I feel connected and free most times when I'm alone.
-I feel pure, unconditional love for myself and toward others.
+It's pure unconditional love.
 I remind myself of how loveable I am and admire myself for doing the things that feel right for me to do.
-I don't actually put them in words, it's just a natural feeling that I haven't yet felt coming from people toward me.
-I rather feel this when I'm under the sun, or walking on the rocks or in parks, or swimming in the ocean, or being around with animals.
-It is beautiful.
+I don't actually put them in words, it's just a natural feeling tingling through the particles of my body that I haven't yet felt coming from people toward me.

 Here's a mismatch of the Bikram yoga series: